spinnaker/spinnaker.github.io/community/contributing/submitting.md

 RFCs](https://github.com/spinnaker/governance/tree/master/rfc) you can use for reference.

-Once your RFC is ready, add it to [the `spinnaker/governance/rfc` directory](https://github.com/spinnaker/governance/tree/master/rfc) by sending a pull request.
+When your RFC is ready, add it to [the `spinnaker/governance/rfc` directory](https://github.com/spinnaker/governance/tree/master/rfc) by sending a pull request.
 It will then be reviewed by the community.